gaeqs/CMine/README.md

 ## Introduction

 CMine is a small Minecraft clone using new OpenGL features.
 It reaches up to 900FPS if run at 1080p.
-CMine is made in C# using .NET Framework v4.6.1 and OpenTK.
+> CMine is made in C# using .NET Framework v4.6.1 and OpenTK.

-Jams is a modern and extensible project-based MIPS assembler and simulator written in Java.
-It supports multiple themes and languages.

-> Currently on an alpha state, JAMS is aimed to support multiple architectures and instruction sets, allowing other developers to expand JAMS through plugins.

 ## Dependencies
 - C# 8.